nitinmuk/password-generator/README.md

-# Unit 03 JavaScript: Password Generator:
+# Description:
 It is an application to generate a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This app runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript.
+It also features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 # Screenshots of built password generator application:
 ![Input_Password_Length](./assets/images/readme/Input_Password_Length.JPG)